dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ## Auth0 Additional Configuration Steps

-On the sidebar at the left select the **Clients** menu, locate the entry for the client application create in step 2 and click the Settings button available in that client entry row.
+On the sidebar at the left, select the **Clients** menu, locate the entry for the client application create in step 2 and click the Settings button available in that client entry row.

-Go the **Allowed Callback URLs** field and add all the redirect URL's you saved from step 3 in Amazon's configuration.
-These URL's will allow the Amazon backend to request and received tokens meant to be used against the POD API.
+Go the **Allowed Callback URLs** field and add all the redirect URLs you saved from step 3 in Amazon's configuration.
+These URLs will allow the Amazon backend to request and received tokens meant to be used against the POD API.

 ![Add Callback URLs](https://cdn2.auth0.com/blog/alexa-auth/setup-calback.png)